Interesting children's museums in the United States

 • Address: 30 West Pershing Road, Kansas, Missouri

-• Ticket price: From 13.25 USD.
-Children 3 years and under free
+• Ticket prices: From $13.25 USD.
+Children 3 years old and under are free.

-Now known as “Discovery Gateway,” the Museum is an interactive, hands-on children's museum located in downtown Salt Lake City that encompasses more than 6,000 square feet2The exhibition space attracts many families, especially in the summer.
+Now known as “Discovery Gateway,” the museum is an interactive, hands-on children's museum located in the heart of Salt Lake City, spanning over 6,000 square meters.2The exhibition space attracts many families, especially during the summer.

 Empty

-The Children's Museum of Utah was founded in 1978 and opened in 1983 with just eight exhibits.
-Some of these early exhibits included an elephant dinosaur bone dig, a Western Airlines 737 cockpit, an artificial heart demonstration, a dry ice frozen bubble box, and KSL news radio for kids...
+The Utah Children's Museum was founded in 1978 and opened in 1983, initially featuring only eight exhibits.
+Some of these early exhibits included an excavation of elephant dinosaur bones, a Western Airlines 737 cockpit, a demonstration of an artificial heart, a frozen bubble box using dry ice, and a KSL children's news broadcast...

-Everything at Discovery Gateway is designed with kids in mind.
-Exhibits on the museum’s second floor include a music garden where kids can play music together on a giant marimba.
-Behind it is a miniature “town” where kids can shop at the market, build structures, or feed animals on a Utah family farm, along with an area specifically for kids under three.
+Everything at Discovery Gateway is designed for children.
+Exhibits on the museum's second floor include a music garden where children can play music together on a giant marimba.
+Right behind it is a miniature "town" where children can shop at the market, build structures, or feed animals on a Utah family farm, along with a dedicated area for children under three.

 Empty

-The third floor of the museum houses the “Story Factory,” where children can act out a play, draw a comic, or create a slow-motion animation.
-Also on the third floor is a meeting studio for the worlds of science, invention, and art.
-Uniquely, the museum’s outdoor terrace features a real Intermountain Health Life helicopter for visitors to learn about rescue operations.
+The third floor of the museum houses the “Story Factory,” where children perform actions to incorporate into a play, draw a comic strip, or create a slow-motion animation.
+Also located on the third floor is the meeting studio of the world of science, invention, and art.
+Most uniquely, the museum's outdoor terrace features a real Intermenez Health Life helicopter for visitors to learn about rescue operations.

 • Address: 444 West 100 South Salt Lake, Utah